Drop us a line

 Stage 3: Plugin Configuration

 The last stage is plugin configuration.
-Azati engineers created a configuration form for setting up the plugin, so the Customer could configure or reconfigure the plugin when he wants.
+Azati engineers created a configuration form for setting up the plugin, so the Customer could configure or reconfigure the plugin when they want.

 Our engineers also implemented a helpful feature which was called “Notes”.
 It allows the customer to leave a note for some specific (custom) attributes.
 For example, if a user wrote some incomprehensible data in the field that the system could not parse, it was possible to leave accompanying comments and notes to facilitate and speed up the work.